yakir12/TrackRoots.jl/README.md

    To help you identify what constitutes a root-tip, watch [this video](https://vimeo.com/258952278) show-casing the process for 21 root-tips.
 3. Close the window when you're done selecting root tips.
 This process will repeat for all the stages in that dataset.
 To skip a stage simply close the window without selecting any root tips.
-4. Once you've finished selecting root tips in all of the stages, the program will automatically calibrate all the images, track all the roots, and save the results into `hdf5` files and `mp4` files (notifying you of its progress in each step).
+4. Once you've finished selecting root tips in all of the stages, the program will automatically calibrate all the images, track all the roots, and save the results into `csv` files and `gif` files (notifying you of its progress in each step).
 5. You can close the Julia-terminal after it's done running (or keep it open to save time in the next run).

 ## Results
-Each root in each stage will result in two files:
+Each root in each stage will result in 4 files:
-1. `.mp4` video file summarizing the root.
-2. `.h5` data file ([`hdf5` format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format#HDF5)) containing all the data.
+1. `coordinates.csv`: a comma separated file with the `[x, y]` coordinates of the root (in mm).
+2. `intensities.csv`: a comma separated file with the lengths in mm, times in hours, and intensities.
+The first column is the root lengths (i.e. the distance along the root between the starting location of the tip and its current location), the second column is the intensities at time 0 hours, the third column is the intensities at the next period, etc.
+3. `intensities.png`: a heat-map plot of the intensities as a function of time in hours (x-axis) and root length in mm (y-axis).
+4. `root.gif`: showing the tracked root as a time-lapse gif of the track in red.

-These files are saved in the same directory the `.nd` file is in.
+These files are saved in the same directory the `.nd` file is in and organized into one folder per stage, and one folder per root per stage.

 ### 1. Video
 The video file shows: